SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/mail-routing.md

 3. If more than one routing path is still available, the name assigned to the Active Directory sites before the destination is considered.
 The routing path where the Active Directory site nearest the destination is lowest in alphanumeric order is used.
 If the site nearest the destination is the same for all routing paths being evaluated, an earlier site name is considered.

 In Exchange 2010, each message recipient is associated with only one Active Directory site, and there is only one least cost routing from the source Active Directory site to the destination site.
 In Exchange 2016, a delivery group might span multiple Active Directory sites, and there might be multiple least-cost routing paths to those sites.
-Exchange 2016 designates a single Active Directory site in the destination delivery group as the primary site.
+Exchange 2016 designates a single Active Directory site in the destination delivery group as the  *primary site*  .
 The primary site is closest Active Directory site based on the routing logic described earlier.
 To successfully route messages between delivery groups, Exchange 2016 takes the following issues into consideration:

-- **The presence of one or more hub sites along the least-cost routing path** If the least-cost routing path to the primary site contains any hub sites, the message must be routed through the hub sites.
+- **The presence of one or more hub sites along the least-cost routing path**: If the least-cost routing path to the primary site contains any hub sites, the message must be routed through the hub sites.
 The closest hub site along the least-cost routing path is selected as a new delivery group of the type **AD site**, which includes all transport servers in the hub site.
 After the message traverses the hub site, routing of the message along the least-cost routing path continues.
 If the primary site happens to be a hub site, the primary site is still considered a hub site for the following reasons:

   - If the destination delivery group spans multiple Active Directory sites, the source server should only attempt to connect to the servers in the hub site.